 Unfortunately, manifestation is a commonly misunderstood subject: Too many portray manifestation as if believing in something intensely enough, it will naturally happen.

 Manifestation is more complex than this.
-The science behind manifestation is based on the impact of positive thinking on positive action, and the importance of habitual action on our goals through visualization, journaling, repetitive actions, and other techniques.
+The science behind manifestation is based on the impact of positive thinking on positive action and the importance of habitual action on our goals through visualization, journaling, repetitive actions, and other techniques.
+It all comes down to neuroplasticity which is the ability of your brain to grow, change and adapt by reorganized synaptic connections and growing of dendritic spines.

 And from other authors read: